How To Remove Nails From Wood?

 What Is The Best Tool To Remove A Nail?

-Beside the “nail puller” tool, a reciprocating saw is the best tool to remove a nail.
+Besides the “nail puller” tool, a reciprocating saw is the best tool to remove a nail.

-Some of the more powerful, high-speed corded variants are suited for heavy demolition waste work; others are more compact and can be used as a cordless drill-like device on the job site.
+Some more powerful, high-speed corded variants are suited for heavy demolition waste work; others are more compact and can be used as a cordless drill-like device on the job site.
 Variable speed is nearly universally available on modern reciprocating saws, whether via a dial or trigger sensitivity.
-Orbital action is another feature that has proven more significant in using these saws.
+Orbital action is another feature that has proven more significant when using these saws.
 Up and down recurrences of the transverse reciprocation result in a circular motion of the blade’s tip, which oscillates in an oval pattern.
 It is primarily a wood-cutting function, allowing for quick and easy cuts.

 How Do You Extract Embedded Nails?